Designing a blended course

 What is a blended course?

-A blended course is designed such that some in-class time is substituted by equally meaningful online activities.
+A blended course is designed such that equally meaningful online activities substitute some in-class time.

-This means that the in-class and online portions of a course are complementary and have been thoughtfully combined to meet the needs of the learner and the goals of the course.
+This means that the in-class and online portions of a course are complementary and have been thoughtfully combined to meet the learner's needs and the course's goals.
 The online components are not an addition to a full course load but a purposeful substitution of some in-class activities.

 To expand on this definition, there is also a limit to how many classes an instructor may place online.
-For a course to be considered blended, we require that 20 – 80% of a course be substituted by online activities.
-For example, in a 12 week course at least 2 face-to-face classes (20%) would need to be substituted with online activities to a maximum of 10 classes online (80%).
+For a course to be considered blended, we require that online activities substitute 20 – 80% of a course.
+For example, in a 12-week course, at least 2 face-to-face classes (20%) would need to be substituted with online activities to a maximum of 10 classes online (80%).

 Designing a blended course is based on a set of specific actions.
 To help instructors who wish to make this educational transition, the Teaching and Learning Support Service (TLSS) of the University of Ottawa proposes a model that reviews components of the course design process in the context of transforming a course into a blended format.